Chicago charges officer in black teen's death, releases video of shooting

 "The Chicago Police Department refuses to look at potential patterns of misconduct complaints when investigating police misconduct," Futterman said.
 "If the department did look at these patterns when investigating police abuse, there is a great chance right now that 17-year-old boy would still be alive."

-A number of U.S. cities have seen protests over police violence in the past 18 months, some of them fuelled by video of the deaths.
+A number of U.S. cities have seen protests over police violence in the past 18 months, some of them fueled by video of the deaths.

 The uproar was a factor in the rise of the Black Lives Matter civil rights movement and has become an issue in the November 2016 U.S. presidential election campaign.